-Catabasis Pharmaceuticals, Inc (the "Company") is a biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics.
-Its mission is to bring hope with lifechanging therapies to patients and families that are affected by rare diseases.
-On October 26, 2020, the Company announced that the Phase 3 PolarisDMD trial of the Company's previous lead product candidate, edasalonexent, for the treatment of Duchenne muscular dystrophy (DMD) did not meet its primary and secondary endpoints.
+Astria Therapeutics, Inc. (the "Company"), formerly known as Catabasis Pharmaceuticals, Inc., is a biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics.
+Its mission is to bring hope with life-changing therapies to patients and families that are affected by rare and niche allergic and immunological diseases.
+On October 26, 2020, the Company announced that the Phase 3 PolarisDMD trial of the Company's previous lead product candidate, edasalonexent, for the treatment of Duchenne Muscular Dystrophy did not meet its primary and secondary endpoints.
 Based on these results, the Company announced that it was stopping activities related to the development of edasalonexent, including the Company's ongoing open-label extension trial.
-On January 28, 2021, the Company acquired Quellis Biosciences, Inc ("Quellis").
-The Company's lead product candidate, which was acquired in the Quellis acquisition, is QLS-215, a monoclonal antibody inhibitor of plasma kallikrein in preclinical development for the treatment of hereditary angioedema, or HAE, a rare, debilitating and potentially life-threatening disease.
+On January 28, 2021, the Company acquired Quellis Biosciences, Inc. ("Quellis").
+The Company's lead product candidate, which was acquired in the Quellis acquisition, is STAR-0215, a monoclonal antibody inhibitor of plasma kallikrein in clinical development for the treatment of hereditary angioedema ("HAE"), a rare, debilitating and potentially life-threatening disease.
 The Company was incorporated in the State of Delaware on June 26, 2008.